Om Puri Dead: Remembering The Genius Of The Controversial Indian Actor

 His comment about the Indian army

-The most recent controversy took place a couple of months back, when Om Puri made a comment about the Indian army on live TV.
+The most recent controversy took place a couple of months back when Om Puri made a comment about the Indian army on live TV.
 The actor was asked to comment on the Uri attack that killed a number of Indian soldiers in their sleep.
 India blamed Pakistan for the attack and claimed to have carried out a surgical strike in retaliation on the terrorist base in Pakistan-Occupied-Kashmir.

 Om was visibly irritated by the heated discussion about soldiers and made a comment that offended many.
 “Who had asked the soldiers to join the army?
 Who told them to pick the weapons?” he said.
 There was a case against him for insulting the Indian army.
 Om was quick to apologize.
 He demanded that he should be “court-martialed” for the comment.